bhanukaManesha/bhanukaManesha/README.md

     <br><br>
     I work part-time as a Machine Learning :robot: developer @ <a href="https://github.com/map711">Map72</a>!
     <br><br>
-    I believe that nothing is particularly hard if you divide it into small jobs :rocket:.
+    I believe that nothing is particularly hard if you divide it into small jobs :rocket:
   </samp>
 </p>